ibkor/Veeam-Deployer-Linux-Cert-Based-Auth---Ansible/VeeamDeployerAnsible/README.md

    - Veeam Plugin RPM package (`veeamdeployment-12.2.0.334-1.x86_64.rpm`)
    - Server certificate (`server-cert.p12`)
    - Client certificate (`client-cert.pem`)

+These files can be generated on VBR Server by running below PowerShell command (adjust validity if needed):
+ 'Generate-VBRBackupServerDeployerKit -ExportPath "Path" -ValidityPeriodInHours 48 '

 2. Ensure Ansible is installed on your control machine:
    ```bash